-A room of one’s own
+A room of her own

 Laura Courtney - Paris studio